 Plan things in the early stages of the relationship – while you are clear-headed and focused.

-If you would like to discuss cohabitation or other family matters with our specialist Family Solicitors, please contact the team on 0161 615 5554, by email to firstname.lastname@example.org or by visiting our Altrincham office.
+If you would like to discuss cohabitation or other family matters with our specialist Family Solicitors, please contact the team on 0161 615 5554, by email to firstname.lastname@example.org or via live chat on our website.